What is neck pain?

 - Herniated cervical disk

 Overuse of the muscles and falling asleep in awkward positions for extended periods of time often produces muscle strains.
 The neck muscles located in the back of the neck become tense.
-When the neck muscles are continuously or frequently strained, a chronic pain syndrome can develop.
+When the neck muscles are continuously or frequently strained, chronic pain syndrome can develop.

 Trauma or injury